8.6 Decongestants

 Mechanism of Action

-Pseudoephedrine acts directly on the adrenergic receptors and acts indirectly by releasing norepinephrine from its storage sites.
-The drug produces vasoconstriction, which shrinks nasal mucosa membranes.
+Pseudoephedrine has agonist effects primarily on the alpha-adrenergic receptors and acts indirectly by releasing norepinephrine from its storage sites.
+This results in vasoconstriction of the nasal mucosa, which shrinks nasal mucosa membranes.

 Indications for Use